 This kind of pain usually passes within a few hours.
 If it is accompanied by other symptoms, you may want to make an appointment with your vet.

 It is no fun, but dog vomit happens.
 Most of the time, we have no idea what caused them to vomit.
-Vomiting can be both a benign process and a sign of a bigger problem.
+Vomiting can be both a benign process or a sign of a bigger problem.

 A single episode of vomiting isn’t usually a big deal.
 Multiple episodes of vomiting, however, point to a bigger problem.
 Even then, it just depends.